APL Rule Book 2026 | Australian Powerlifting League

 • Each team is allowed a maximum of twelve competitors spread throughout the range of the twelve bodyweight categories for both men and women.
 There must not be more than two competitors of the same gender from any one team in the same bodyweight category.

 • Each team is allowed a maximum of two alternates or reserves.
 The names and weight classes of the alternates or reserves must be submitted at the time the original team roster is submitted.
+Alternate or reserve lifter Dots scores may only be used as a substitute for an original team member in the same weight class who bombs out of the competition.

 • Teams may be mixed with both men and women lifting on the same team, when there are not enough lifters to compile teams of the same gender.
 In the case where teams have mixed genders, teams must be at least 50% female.
+The maximum number of team members will then be determined by the meet director and cleared with the APL.
+This information must be communicated to all competitors and affiliates before the competition.

 • Point-scoring shall consist of the top six team member's Dots added together to create a team total.
 No Master's formula shall be used.